Materialization of delivered data¶

 Notes¶

-Noneas its value in the returned dictionary.Supported Formats: A custom dict (non servicex) can be inputed but the paths must point be either ROOT or Parquet format.
+Noneas its value in the returned dictionary.Supported Formats: A custom dictionary (non-ServiceX) can be provided, but the paths must be either ROOT or Parquet format.

 Branch Filtering, others: Additional